 DRV3 is positioned in this very interesting way such that the question “is this game part of the same story” is itself loaded, and can’t be answered without going into plot details about both.
 There is a relationship between the stories, but — unlike what is usual in story metainformation — the nature relationship itself is deeply tied to the content of both stories, even though that sort of question is usually easy to answer without spoiling anything.
 There is some complex (mesa)textual interrelationship that prevents the answer from being a clean one.

 I think — pretty obviously — there’s a similar thing going on with Deltarune.
 The exact details aren’t clear yet, but that aspect of the relationship itself is pretty solid, in my book.
 There is a connection, or there isn’t, depending entirely on which way you argue it.
+The games are built on a diagetic strange loop.

 - in the true lab Alphys/Gaster explicitly discover that determination can be used to fuse monsters together.
 Gaster is “shattered”. perhaps he would seek out determination in order to fuse himself back together